 - Professional Development – Participate in three complementary seminar courses (0.5 credits each) where you will listen to guest speakers in the STEM field, create your résumé and explore career opportunities.

 - Road Trips – Visit STEM industries and 4-year transfer institutions.

 - Transfer Planning – Receive help with planning your transfer to 4-year schools, from filling out applications to applying for scholarships.

 - High school and college students with a cumulative GPA of 3.00 with no more than 30 college credits prior to the start of the academic year.

 - Students must have placed into credit courses through Carroll Community College’s placement test (mathematics, reading and English), or through SAT or AP scores, or have completed required developmental courses at the College.

 - Students must be registered for at least 12 credits per semester or 30 credits per calendar year at Carroll Community College.

 Carroll Community College offers many merit-based and need-based institutional scholarships.
 Students accepted into an honors program at Carroll who complete the FAFSA (if able) and Carroll’s scholarship application process will be guaranteed a minimum of a $2,000 scholarship award ($500 per semester).

 For more information, contact the Admissions Office at 410-386-8430 or firstname.lastname@example.org.

-1. Apply online now (if you are already a dual enrollment student log into your application account)
+- Apply to Carroll online now (if you are already a dual enrollment student or have already applied, skip this step)